0xadada/0xadada.github.io/_posts/2017-01-16-before-trump-takes-office.md

 getting laughs due to the deep cynicism of the Left.
 I post my criticism to my site, twitter, etc and don't expect the police to visit my house, my work, or to worry about them asking about the post the next time I get pulled over for a traffic infringement or at border control.
-I feel relaxed to post my opinion, go to protests and engage in local politics.
+I feel relaxed to voice my opinion, go to protests and engage in local politics.
 I consider these acts to be part of my civic duty and expect the government to NOT ask about my activities.
 An expectation otherwise would result in the erosion of civic activity due to self-censorship- the most pernicious form of